winitzki/scall/tutorial/programming_dhall.md

         monoid_assoc_law = plus x (plus y z) === plus (plus x y) z, }
 ```
-Note that we did not write `assert` expressions here.
+Note that we did not add `assert` expressions here.
-If we did, they would have immediately failed because the body of `monoidLaws` cannot yet substitute a specific implementation of `monoid_m` to check whether the laws hold.
+If we did, the assertions would have always failed because the body of `monoidLaws` cannot yet substitute a specific implementation of `monoid_m` to check whether the laws hold.
-For instance, the expressions `plus e x` and `x` are always going to be different _within the body of that function_.
+For instance, the expressions `plus e x` and `x` are always going to be different _while type-checking the body of that function_, which happens before that function is ever applied.
-Those expressions will become the same only after we substitute a lawful implementation of a `Monoid` typeclass.
+Those expressions will become the same only after we apply `monoidLaws` to a type `m` and a lawful implementation of a `Monoid` typeclass for `m`.

-So, to check the laws we will need to write `assert` values corresponding to each law and a given typeclass evidence value.
+To check the laws, we will write `assert` values corresponding to each law and a given typeclass evidence value.

-As an example, here is how we may check that the laws hold for the `Monoid` evidence value `monoidBool` defined above:
+As an example, here is how to check the monoid laws for the evidence value `monoidBool` defined above:

 ```dhall
 let check_monoidBool_left_id_law = λ(x : Bool) → λ(y : Bool) → λ(z : Bool) →
   assert : (monoidLaws Bool monoidBool x y z).monoid_left_id_law
 ```

-Note: Some of this functionality is non-standard and only available in the [Scala implementation of Dhall](https://github.com/winitzki/scall).
-Standard Dhall cannot establish an equivalence between expressions such as `(x + y) + z` and `x + (y + z)` when `x`, `y`, `z` are variables.

 ### The `Functor` typeclass